NoelFB/FosterOld/readme.md

  - A simple and lightweight platform API so it's easy to swap out the guts
  - Something to iterate on.
 I just enjoy making this stuff and it's not trying to be the best possible framework ever
  - This isn't built for modern graphics or like a billion polygons.
+ - This is just for Windowing, Input, Rendering, and Audio - not a full Engine.
+I'm working on a separate project built over this for things like Entities, Asset Management, etc.

 ## what's here
  - **Framework**: The main Framework with an abstract Platform implementation.
 Handles Input, Drawing, Windowing, etc.